-A.R.S. § 42-5075(B)(18): (Deduction Code 555) Gross proceeds of sales or gross income received from a contract for the construction of any building, or other structure, project, development or improvement owned a by a qualified Healthy Forest business.
-Data is not releasable on the value of this tax expenditure for FY 2020.
+A.R.S. § 42-5075(B)(18): (Deduction Code 555) Gross proceeds of sales or gross income received from a contract for the construction of any building, or other structure, project, development or improvement owned by a qualified Healthy Forest business.
+In FY 2021, businesses deducted an estimated \$1.3 million for this purpose.
+Had the transactions been taxable, they would have generated \$67,278 in tax.

 A.R.S. § 42-5075(B)(19): (Deduction Code 560) Any amount of the gross proceeds of sales or gross income from a contract that constitutes development or impact fees paid to the state or a local government to offset governmental costs of providing public infrastructure, public safety and other public services to a development.
-In FY 2020, \$169 million was estimated to be deducted for this exemption.
-At a 5% state rate, this would have generated \$8.4 million in tax.
+In FY 2021, \$180 million was estimated to be deducted for this exemption.
+At a 5% state rate, this would have generated \$9 million in tax.

 A.R.S. § 42-5075(B)(20): (Deduction Code 719) The gross proceeds of sales or gross income derived from a contract entered into for the construction of a mixed waste processing facility that is located on a municipal solid waste landfill and that is constructed for the purpose of recycling solid waste or producing renewable energy from landfill waste is not subject to transaction privilege tax.
-No information is available on the value of this tax exemption for FY 2020.
+No information is available on the value of this tax exemption for FY 2021.

 A.R.S. § 42-5075(D): (Deduction Code 550) Subcontractors or others who perform modification activities are not subject to tax if they can demonstrate that the job was within the control of a prime contractor or contractors or a dealership of manufactured buildings and that the prime contractor or dealership is liable for the tax on the gross income, gross proceeds of sales or gross receipts attributable to the job and from with the subcontractors or others were paid.
-In FY 2020, businesses deducted an estimated \$13 billion for this purpose, the equivalent of \$654 million in tax.
+In FY 2021, businesses deducted an estimated \$14.7 billion for this purpose, the equivalent of \$733.7 million in tax.
 These activities, by definition, are subject to tax by another taxpayer.

-A.R.S. § 42-5075(1): (Deduction Code 689) The gross proceeds of sales or gross income derived from a contract for lawn maintenance services are not subject to tax if the contract does not include landscaping activities.
-In FY 2020, businesses deducted an estimated \$60.7 million for this purpose.
-At a 5% tax rate, this would have generated \$3 million in tax.
+A.R.S. § 42-5075(I): (Deduction Code 689) The gross proceeds of sales or gross income derived from a contract for lawn maintenance services are not subject to tax if the contract does not include landscaping activities.
+In FY 2021, businesses deducted an estimated \$56.5 million for this purpose.
+At a 5% tax rate, this would have generated \$2.8 million in tax.

 A.R.S. § 42-5075(K): (Deduction Code 557) The portion of gross proceeds of sales or gross income attributable to the actual direct costs of providing architectural or engineering services that are incorporated in a contact is not subject to tax under the prime contracting classification.
-In FY 2020, businesses deducted an estimated \$171 million for this purpose.
-At a 5% rate, this would have generated \$8.5 million in tax.
+In FY 2021, businesses deducted an estimated \$185 million for this purpose.
+At a 5% rate, this would have generated \$9.3 million in tax.

 A.R.S. § 42-5075(M)(3): (Deduction Code 694) Sales of manufactured buildings that are delivered to a setup site that is outside this state are not subject to transaction privilege tax.
-In FY 2020, businesses deducted an estimated \$3.5 million for this purpose.
-At a 5% tax rate, this would have generated \$176,288 in tax.
+Data is not releasable on the value of this tax expenditure for FY 2021.